7 Common Virtualization Challenges – And How to Overcome Them

 1. Resource Distribution

-At times, the way virtualization partitions systems can result in some that function really well and others that don’t seem to have access to enough resources to meet their needs.
+At times, the way virtualization partitions systems can result in poor distribution of resources.
+You may find the new partitions create some systems that function well and others that won’t have access to enough resources to meet their needs.
 Resource distribution challenges often occur early in the transition to virtualization and can be worked out with the provider’s help to mitigate these issues moving forward.

 2. VM Sprawl